OlivierMounicq/CSharpNotes/Memory-Management/03-IDisposable.md

 ###2.4 Destructor/Finalize vs Dispose.

-The main difference between them is the determistic and non determistic call.
+The main difference between them is the deterministic and non deterministic call.
-The developper decides to call the Dispose method: it's a determistic process.
+The developper decides to call the Dispose method: it's a deterministic process.

-But the developper don't trigger the garbage collector, only the CLR decides when to trigger the garbage collector: it's a non determistic process.
+But the developper is not able to trigger the garbage collector, only the CLR decides when to trigger the garbage collector: it's a non deterministic process.

 ###2.3 The worklow